librasteve/raku-Dan-Polars/README.md

 - broad datatype support & mapping
 - concurrency

-The ultimate aim is to emulate the examples in the [Rust Polars Cookbook](https://pola-rs.github.io/polars/polars/docs/eager/index.html)
+The ultimate aim is to emulate the examples in the [Polars User Guide](https://pola-rs.github.io/polars-book/user-guide/dsl/expressions.html)

  Installation